GT, TAG, & PAT Programs

 Gifted and Talented

-In grades 6 through 8, identified gifted and talented students are serviced through Accelerated classes which provide differentiated instruction in core content areas.
-In Language Arts, students work one year in advance ending with high school freshman English I in 8th grade for high school credit.
-In math, students work one year in advance ending with 8th-grade students being eligible to take Algebra at Angleton Junior High School for high school credit.
-In science, students work one year in advance with 8th grade students earning high school credit for Biology.
+In grades 6 through 8, identified gifted and talented students are serviced through Advanced classes, which provide differentiated instruction in core content areas.
+In Language Arts, students work to advance learning to be prepared for high school freshman English I in 8th grade to earn high school credit.
+In math, students accelerate learning to prepare them for 8th-grade Algebra to earn credit for high school.
+In science, students work to advance learning to prepare students in 8th grade to earn high school credit for Biology.

 Differentiation in the area of Reading/Language Arts occurs and is dictated by the Texas Essential Knowledge and Skills at each grade level, including the infusion of instructional strategies geared toward college and career readiness.
 Social Studies classes challenge students with accelerated pacing and a study of complex content.
 Students participate in the Texas Performance Standards Project annually.

-In 6th-grade, the GT students will take 7th-grade Math & 7th-grade Reading and 7th grade Writing STAAR Tests.
+In 6th-grade, the GT students will take 6th-grade Math & 6th-grade Reading and 6th grade Writing STAAR Tests.

-In 7th-grade, the GT students will take 8th-grade Math, 8th-grade Reading, 8th grade Science STAAR Test.
+In 7th-grade, the GT students will take 7th-grade Math, 7th-grade Reading STAAR Tests.

 In 8th-grade, the GT students will take the EOC Algebra I, EOC Biology, EOC English I, and 8th grade U S History STAAR Test.